chris-sanders/leaderboards/README.md

 Global.local_folder: The folder with game data, by default expands to the games default folder location.
 Global.logging: Not used currently
-Import.local_limit: Maximum number scores for each local player to add to your game file.
+Import.local_limit: Maximum number of scores for each local player to add to your game file.
 Import.remote_limit: Maximum number of scores for each remote player to add to your game file.